syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/accessibility.md

-Output for accessibility combobox control is as follows.
+Output for accessibility ComboBox control is as follows.

 ![](Combobox_accessibility_images/accessibility.png)